Maachi/Prowlist/README.md

 	source /usr/local/bin/virtualenvwrapper.sh
 5. Activate these changes by typing `source .bashrc`
 6. Create virtual `enviroment mkvirtualenv`
-7. Initialize enviroment `workon myenvironment`
+7. Initialize enviroment `workon prowlist`

 The following dependencies are needed to run this environment: